-Positively impacting women and enhancing their role in society is an essential part of international development projects.
-Arizona State University brings focused expertise and real world experience in improving outcomes for women in developing countries to international development projects.
-The university’s assets in women and gender studies curriculum, training, and program design have been integrated into multiple USAID-funded projects, and can be adapted to fit the unique needs of any international development project.
-ASU has several key capabilities for promoting gender equality:
+Arizona State University brings focused expertise and real-world experience to improve outcomes for women in developing countries.
+The university’s unique approaches to women’s empowerment and gender-related training and program design have been integrated into multiple USAID-funded projects and can be adapted to fit the unique needs of any international development project.

-- ASU faculty experts have developed proprietary gender consciousness and inclusion modules designed to tackle the issue of gender inequality and promote female empowerment through international development projects, including the USAID-funded VOCTEC program.
+- ASU faculty experts have developed gender consciousness and inclusion modules to tackle gender inequality and promote the empowerment of women and girls, including in the USAID-funded VOCTEC and Strengthening Higher Education Access in Malawi Activity (SHEAMA) programs.
 Modules can be integrated into technical workshops for educators, professionals, policymakers and community leaders.